ADA-GWU/processes-and-asynchronous-messaging-NarminaKarimova/README.md

-Asynchronous Messaging with Sender and Receiver (macOS)
+Asynchronous Messaging with Sender and Receiver

 Welcome to the Asynchronous Messaging project!
 This README provides step-by-step instructions on how to download, configure, and run the sender and receiver scripts on macOS.
 This system allows you to send and receive messages across multiple PostgreSQL databases simultaneously.